velvetPhos/mal_score_prediction/README.md

 Please fill all parameters before clicking "Start Prediction".

+Result will be in "data" folder, and name would be "final_data.csv" or "final_data_labeled.csv".

 ### Parameters
 * Username: please type username here
 * Consumption status check list: check whichever you want to include in prediction.
 Default is "All".